engineervix/ubuntu-odoo-setup/README.md

 This script builds on top of [Yenthe Van Ginneken's excellent and well known Odoo Install Script](https://github.com/Yenthe666/InstallScript) to make it easy and painless to setup [Odoo](https://www.odoo.com/) on a server bootstrapped using <https://github.com/engineervix/ubuntu-server-setup>

+> It's only been tested with Odoo 15.0 on Ubuntu 22.04

 ## Usage 🚀

 - First things first, this script **assumes** that your Ubuntu server has been setup using